sri59677/eksgitactions/README.md

    > then make sure you updated the kube config file and having correct IAM permissions now you can interact with your AWS EKS cluster from your PC

+ once done execute below commands
+ $ kubectl get svc
+ $ kubectl describe svc python-svc                            #(your service name)

+ then copy external Ip and paste it in browser you can see the output